What’s missing?

 Lime wedges

 Heat grill on high.
-Put a piece of foil on a plate, fold in half, and fold up sides about 1/2" -- foil tray should be large enough to hold fillet.
+Put a large piece of foil on a plate, fold in half, and fold up sides about 1/2" -- foil tray should be large enough to hold fillet.
 Place salmon skin side down on foil.
 Brush salmon with olive oil, then sprinkle with lime juice, salt and pepper.
 Let stand 15 minutes (or at least five minutes).
 Place foil with fillet on grill, turn down grill to medium or medium high (looking for ~450oF) and cook until fish is almost opaque, about 9 minutes per inch of thickness.

 Meanwhile, prepare sauce: Melt butter in small saucepan over medium-low heat.
 Add chilies and cook until tender, stirring occasionally, about 3 minutes.
 Remove from heat, add yogurt and stir; do not boil (it will curdle if it gets too hot).
 Mix in lime juice.
 Add salt and pepper.